nebari-dev/nebari-docs/docs/docs/community/code-contributions.md

 You can drop a reminder after about 4 working days if no one has replied. :)

 :::warning
-If you know what you want to work on, and it involves significant API changes, start by [creating a new issue](issues.md) or commenting on an existing issue related to it.
+If you know what you want to work on, and it involves significant API changes, start by [creating a new issue][community-issues] or commenting on an existing issue related to it.
 This allows us to discuss the details and confirm the changes beforehand, and respect the time and energy you spend contributing to Nebari.
 :::

 ## Set up your local Nebari repository

-1. Create a personal copy of the [Nebari repository][nebari-repo] by clicking the `fork` button on the top-right corner.
+1. Create a personal copy of the [Nebari repository][nebari-repo] by clicking the `fork` button in the top-right scorner.

 2. Clone the forked project to your local computer: